 1) Who is He (God)?
 2) Who are You?
 3) Who are We (the church/NNCI)?
 4) How do He, You and We all fit together?

-We also require that members are baptised as an adult by full immersion in water in the Name of the Father, Son and Holy Spirit.
-If your baptism was not done in this manner, you will need to be baptised again by full immersion as an adult.
-If you were baptised this way, we do not ask that you do so again.
+We also require that members are baptized as an adult by full immersion in water in the Name of the Father, Son and Holy Spirit.
+If your baptism was not done in this manner, you will need to be baptized again by full immersion as an adult.
+If you were baptized this way, we do not ask that you do so again.

-I want to get baptised, what do I do about that?
+I want to get baptiZed, what do I do about that?

 Talk to a church leader at your local congregation and they will make arrangements with you.

 When we look at what the Bible teaches about baptism, we see those who are being baptized have made that decision personally; this is called “believers baptism”.
 If your child has reached a level of maturity where they genuinely understand and desire to be baptized as an expression of their faith in God through Jesus Christ, your local minister can discuss this further.
 If you have any doubts about your child’s understanding, explore that with a local minister.
 It may be best for you to dedicate your child to God, and commit to raising them in your Christian faith, and look forward to them choosing to be baptized in the future.